 Does Outlook.com not allow you view them?

 Rick’s answer: That’s a great policy to follow, Grady.
 Examining the header info is a sure-fire way to determine the true origin of an email.

-Luckily, Outlook.com lets you examine the headers before you even open the message!
+Luckily, Outlook.com does let you examine the headers before you even open the message.

 You can easily view the entire source code (including the full headers) of any email you receive via Outlook.com by following the simple steps below:

 1 – Log into your Outlook.com account and view your Inbox.

 2 – Open the email you want to view the headers for.